quic-mtuttle/aimet/Docs/install/quick-start.rst

 Tested platform
 ===============

-AIMET PyTorch 2.0 has been tested using the following recommended host platform configuration:
+aimet_torch 2 has been tested using the following host platform configuration:

 * 64-bit Intel x86-compatible processor
-* Python 3.8 – 3.10
+* Python 3.10
 * Ubuntu 22.04
 * For GPU variants:
     * Nvidia GPU card (Compute capability 5.2 or later)